B-A-IntelliBots/AI-optimized-LQR-Lyapunov-Control-System/README.md

 ROS nodes can be found in [src](https://github.com/B-A-IntelliBots/AI-optimized-LQR-Lyapunov-Control-System/tree/main/DDWMR/src)
 - **Gazebo Simulation**

-Before real-world implementaion of the robot, a thorough simulation is conducted via Gazebo to test the design and control scheme on physical conditions. the simulated robot and environment are shown in the following figures.
+Before real-world implementation of the robot, a thorough simulation is conducted via Gazebo to test the design and control scheme on physical conditions. the simulated robot and environment are shown in the following figures.

 <table>
   <tr>